-The WHO recommends the use of a face mask as standard protection, which should be worn by SCP at all times during the sample collection process.
-It is also recommended that a face mask be made available to the athlete and their representative or that they wear their own face mask during the sample collection session.
-During blood collection, it is recommended that face masks be used by both the BCO and the athlete due to the increased physical proximity necessary to collect a blood sample.

-The use of medical or non-medical masks or a face covering (i.e., something constructed to completely cover the nose and mouth, without gaps, and secured to the head by ties or ear loops) would be acceptable although, when possible, the best quality masks should be used.
-At this time, there is not enough information on face shields or gaiters and therefore these should not be used instead of masks.
-Therefore, provide clear instructions on when SCP should wear face masks (see Annex A) and how to safely put them on and remove them (see Annex B).
+The WHO recommends the use of a face mask as standard protection.
+A medical or non-medical face mask should be worn by Sample Collection Personnel, athletes and their representatives at all times during the sample collection session.
+A face mask should be made available to the athlete and their representative or they could wear their own face mask.
+During blood collection, and due to the difficulty to maintain social distance, face shields may be used as an additional protective measure along with masks.
+Therefore, provide clear instructions on when Sample Collection Personnel should wear face masks (see Annex A) and how to safely put them on and remove them (see Annex B).

 It should be noted that some national or local health authorities may mandate the wearing of a mask in certain situations.
-However, as the prevalence of COVID-19 decreases in some parts of the world and with no community spread, wearing a mask may not be required by government authorities.
-Nevertheless, while respecting the local health authorities' guidance, SCP are advised to continue to maintain strict hygiene practices and, where possible, wear a mask to mitigate risk.
+However, as the prevalence of COVID-19 decreases in some parts of the world, wearing a mask may not be required by government authorities.
+Nevertheless, while respecting the local health authorities' guidance, Sample Collection Personnel are advised to continue to maintain strict hygiene practices and, where possible, wear a mask to mitigate risk.